starbed/farisvm/README.md

-# FARIS: Fast and Memory-efficient URL Filter
+# FARIS: the FAst uniform Resource Identifier-Specific filter

 ## What?